khiga8/kate-website/content/blog/september2020-a11y_tabs/index.md

 ---
 title: Intro to Keyboard A11y – An (interactive) guide to Tab & Tabindex 🗂⌨️🗺
 description: Digging into tab navigation and tabindex
-date: '2020-09-19'
+date: "2020-09-19"
 tags: accessibility, css, intro
 ---

 [Originally posted on DEV](https://dev.to/kateh/introduction-to-tab-navigation-and-the-3-tabindex-4m3m)

-*******
+---

-*Note: You will want to skip the "interactive" portions of this guide if you are on a mobile device.*
+_Note: You will want to skip the "interactive" portions of this guide if you are on a mobile device._

-*******
+---

 Developers are all about keyboard shortcuts!
 Being savvy with the keyboard helps us be more effective, and honestly just feels pretty cool...
-But today, I want to deep-dive into keyboard navigation in the context of *accessibility*.
+But today, I want to deep-dive into keyboard navigation in the context of _accessibility_.

 Many different people rely on keyboard navigation as a sole means for navigation for any number of reasons.
 It's important that a web page is 100% accessible with a keyboard.

 In particular, the **tab** key plays a critical role in allowing a keyboard user to navigate through a page.

-* **tab** - focus on the next element
+- **tab** - focus on the next element

-* **shift+tab** - focus on the previous element
+- **shift+tab** - focus on the previous element

 If you're unfamiliar with tab navigation, you're not alone!
 Personally, I had no idea what tab navigation was until very recently.
-If you've never tried tab navigation, take a moment **right now** to press the tab key a few times, and try navigating around this current web page! *See you in a bit!*
+If you've never tried tab navigation, take a moment **right now** to press the tab key a few times, and try navigating around this current web page! _See you in a bit!_

 👋